Dogtooth Blu-ray Movie

 The perfect father

-Meanwhile, the man announces that there will be a new addition to the family, because Mom is pregnant.
+Meanwhile, the man announces that there will be a new addition to the family because Mom is pregnant.
 Everyone is happy, even Christina.
 They take a picture together.
 Then they laugh and have a good time.

-Directed by Yorgos Lanthimos, Dogtooth is a minimalistic, polarizing film which Michael Haneke would have loved to direct.
+Directed by Yorgos Lanthimos, Dogtooth is a minimalistic, extremely polarizing film, which Michael Haneke would have loved to direct.
 It hits hard where it hurts the most.
 One cannot possibly like it, but one should certainly be able to appreciate it.
 It is bold and brutally uncompromising, to the point of being offensive, but also illuminating.

 *In 1990, Michele Valley, who plays the mother in Dogtooth, also appeared in another very controversial Greek film, Singapore Sling, which won multiple awards at the Thessaloniki Film Festival.